Portrait Of Smiling Black Doctor Making Medical Check Up For Little Baby Patient In Clinic, Handsome Young

 Is your patient’s growth on track?
 How can you accurately assess the state of their nutrition?
 Answering these questions is a fundamental component of comprehensive pediatric care, and in this module, you’ll learn how to.

-• Help parents build a positive feeding relationship with their children by learning the 4 basic components of building competency around eating, how parenting style influences feeding, and more
+• Helps parents build a positive feeding relationship with their children by learning the 4 basic components of building competency around eating, how parenting style influences feeding, and more

 • Module 6